"When is a person too old to need a parent?" Never.

 After their first meeting Scott shared that they were "nervous, scared and excited at the same time."
 And after leaving Quang looked back and said, "I just adore that boy."

-Older-child adoption may not be a good fit for everyone; however, there are ways that everyone can help the 100,000+ children who are waiting in the foster care system.
+Adopting an older child may not be a good fit for everyone; however, there are ways that everyone can help the 100,000+ children who are waiting in the foster care system.

 You can help by doing any of the following: